 AUSTRIA MEDIZINISCHE UNIVERSITÄT WIEN The Medical University of Vienna is a beneficiary of Orphanet Network 831390 (until 2018: RD-ACTION 677024) and hosts Orphanet Austria since 2004.
-It further provides part-time funding (in kind) for the work of the country coordinator.
-Bundesministerium Arbeit, Soziales, Gesundheit und Konsumentenschutz The Austrian Ministry of Labour, Social Affairs, Health and Consumer Protection has provided funding to the RD-ACTION 677024 between 2015 and 2018, and to Orphanet Network 831390 from 2018 onwards, respectively.
+It further provides part-time funding (in kind) for the work of the country coordinator. ■ Bundesministerium Arbeit, Soziales, Gesundheit und Konsumentenschutz The Austrian Ministry of Labour, Social Affairs, Health and Consumer Protection has provided funding to Orphanet Network 831390 from 2018 onwards.

-BELGIUM sciensano Sciensano's service "Health Services Research" hosts the Orphanet Belgium team.
-Sciensano has been a beneficiary in RD-ACTION 677024 (financial support from the European Health Program).
+DELCHIM BELGIUM sciensano Sciensano's service "Health Services Research" hosts the Orphanet Belgium team.
 At Sciensano, there is internal collaboration with Infectious Diseases Service to validate data on reference laboratories and screening tests for infectious disease. federal public service HEALTH, FOOD CHAIN SAFETY AND ENVIRONMENT The Federal Public Service Health, Food Chain Safety and Environment has been a beneficiary in RD-ACTION 677024 (financial support from the European Health Program).
 INAMI-RIZIV The National Institute of Health and Disability Insurance (NIHDI) finances Sciensano to participate in the Orphanet project.
 The National Institute of Health and Disability Insurance provides information on the recognized reference centers working under a revalidation convention.
-BULGARIA Bulgarian Association for Promotion of Education and Science BAPES The Bulgarian Association for Promotion of Education and Science (BAPES) is a beneficiary in the RD-ACTION 677024 and hosts Orphanet Bulgaria's activities.
-CANADA CIHR IRSC Casakina Instituto ed Instituto de recherche Health Research en santé du Canada The Canadian Institute of Health Research is the host institution of Orphanet Canada, finances a position for an information scientist and provides additional administrative support for the project.
-Santé et Services sociaux Québec 22 23 The Québec "Ministère de la Santé et des Services sociaux" finances a project manager position in Quebec and some administrative support.
+BULGARIA Bulgarian Association for Promotion of Education and Science BAPES The Bulgarian Association for Promotion of Education and Science (BAPES) hosts Orphanet Bulgaria's activities.
+CANADA CIHR IRSC Canadian Institute of Institute de recherche Health Research en santé du Canada The Canadian Institute of Health Research is the host institution of Orphanet Canada, finances a position for an information scientist and provides additional administrative support for the project.
+Santé et Services sociaux Québec 23 23 The Québec "Ministère de la Santé et des Services sociaux" finances a project manager position in Quebec and some administrative support.
 Centre universitaire de santé McGill McGill University Health Centre The Department of Medical Genetics of the McGill University Health Centre is the host institution of Orphanet-Quebec and provides the medical coordinator.
-RQMO REGROUPEMENT QUÉBÉCOIS DES MALADIES ORPHELINES Le "Regroupement québécois des maladies orphelines" provides the project coordinator and administrative support.
+ROMO REGROUPEMENT QUÉBÉCOIS DES MALADIES ORPHELINES Le "Regroupement québécois des maladies orphelines" provides the project coordinator and administrative support.
 Pfizer Pfizer Canada finances different Orphanet-Canada outreach events (Café Scientifique, Booth, Presentation) and helps distribute Orphanet-Canada information through their network.
 CARE for RARE Care4Rare finances a part-time position for an information scientist.
-CROATIA Hrvatski savez za rijetke bolesti Rare Diseases Croatia is a beneficiary in RD-ACTION 677024.
+CROATIA Hrvatski savez za rijetke bolesti Rare Diseases Croatia was a beneficiary in RD-ACTION 677024.